Sinus Infection Treatment

-Roughly 35 million Americans experience sinusitis, which can be acute or chronic (referred to as chronic sinusitis).
+Roughly 35 million Americans experience sinusitis, (sinus infection) which can be acute or chronic (referred to as chronic sinusitis).
 Sinusitis involves the sinuses - hollow cavities in the front of your skull which comprises tissue that makes mucus.
 This mucus provides moisture to the nasal cavity and also helps to filter the air we breathe by removing dust and other microbes; protecting us from potentially harmful allergens and pollutants.

 Sinusitis, commonly known as a sinus infection, occurs when the sinus cavities become filled with fluid.
 This produces inflammation and swelling, creating the symptoms of a sinus infection.

 The ear, nose, and throat specialists at Otolaryngology Associates offer sinus infection treatment that helps manage the symptoms of sinusitis.
 Call our practice today to schedule your sinus infection treatment appointment at one of our clinics in Indianapolis, Greencastle, Greenfield, Kokomo, Noblesville, Carmel, Fishers, Avon, Greenwood, Mooresville, and Shelbyville.

 Other causes of sinusitis include blocked drainage ducts and immunity issues.
 Meanwhile, sinusitis in children is more likely to be triggered by: